unxversal/cxmpute-core/public/docs/rewards.md

 **Q: What if someone I referred stops using Cxmpute?**
 A: You keep all previously earned rewards, but future earnings from them stop.

+**Q: How do provider tiers affect referral earnings?**
+A: Higher-tier providers earn more per request, so referring them generates more referral income for you.

 **Q: Can I refer people outside my account type?**
 A: Users can only refer users, providers can only refer providers.

 **Q: How are percentages calculated?**
 A: Percentages are based on the original earner's rewards, and everyone gets their full amount plus bonuses.

+**Q: What's the best tier to target for referrals?**
+A: Mariana Depth providers (22GB+) generate the highest referral income due to their premium earnings.

 ### Getting Help